tandeshao/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [c/CONTACTED DATE] [m/MEMO] [t/TAG]…​`

 * Contacted date, memo, and tag are optional.
 * Contacted date must be a **valid** [AD](https://en.wikipedia.org/wiki/Anno_Domini) date in the **dd-mm-yyyy** format, and must not be in the future.
-For both invalid date and incorrect format, the same error message will be displayed, that it needs to be a valid date following the proper format.
+For both invalid date and incorrect format, the same error message will be shown, that it needs to be a valid date following the proper format.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags, including 0.